Most Popular Questions

 - Informs when a drug combination is contraindicated in the FDA label

 - Tiered severity of advisories – customizable cut-points for all alerts and notifications

 - Management options such as selecting a therapeutic alternative or adjusting the dose

 - Guidance for when and how to monitor patients’ ECG and/or electrolytes

-- Drill-down capacity for greater detail for drug interaction alerts or the specific elements in a patient’s QT risk score
+- Drill-down capacity for display of greater detail for drug interaction alerts or the specific elements in a patient’s QT risk score

 - Tracking of management decisions and plans for each patient

 - Report filing, transfer and record storage with HIPAA compliant system

 Why is MSS needed in the clinical setting?